lawsonk16/hot_coco/README.md

 # hot_coco
-A set of custom packages for machine learning with [coco](https://cocodataset.org/#format-data) datasets and focused on remote sensing, including visualizations, data transformations, and experimental prep
+A set of custom packages for machine learning with [coco](https://cocodataset.org/#format-data) datasets and focused on remote sensing, including visualizations, data transformations, and experimental prep.

+Last updated: 4/10/23

 ---
 ---